 Is A School Bus Conversion Worth It?

-Without a shadow of a donut, a school bus conversion is worth it!
+Without a shadow of a doubt, a school bus conversion is worth it!
 It is worth every penny spent and every drop of sweat exerted.

 We are on our third DIY conversion and could not be more excited about the process.
-We love the process so much, when we are finished with this bus, we are going to DIY build a cabin on some land in Arizona.
+We love the process so much, when we are finished with this bus, we are going to DIY build a cabin on some land in Arizona, Maine, or Michigan.

 There is something very special that happens when you are converting a school bus into a skoolie or tiny house on wheels.